dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1120: Complex origins of sexual orientation include various factors.
+### T1120: Homosexuality is influenced by various factors.

 |Support|
 |---|